Combinatorics of Even-Valent Graphs on Riemann Surfaces: Background

 where $\mathscr{N}_{2}(4,1)=0$ (which is a consequence of the fact that all labeled 4-valent graphs with one vertex are realizable on the sphere and the torus, in fact there are three such graphs).
-And finally,
+Later in \cite{Erc-et-al-23b}, similar explicit closed form formulae were obtained for $\mathscr{N}_g(4,j)$ for $4 \leq g \leq 7$ (and their two-legged counterparts for $1\leq g \leq 7$).
+These formulae were also in terms of elementary arithmetic functions and could readily be extended to higher genus using the methods presented in their paper with increasing computational effort.
+Note that in \cite{Erc-et-al-23b} these formulae were derived using equations \eqref{eq:N-ELT-hypergeom} and \eqref{eq:Ncal-ELT-hypergeom} in the special case that $\nu=2$.